Naturhistoriska/Georg/georg-backend/README.md

 ### Start georg-pelias
 Follow the instructions on [github repository](https://github.com/Naturhistoriska/georg-pelias) to setup and run georg-pelias
 ### Configurations:
+georg-service is built with wildfly-swarm microservices framework.
+It builds an uber JAR that includes the minimal Java EE APIs and implementations necessary to run the service.
+Wildfly-swarm uses external configurations to config system and environment variables.

-Config project environment variables in project-initdata.yml file.
-This file is located at the root of georg-backend directory
+The configuration project-initdata.yml file is located at the root of georg-backend

 ```
 ## YAML Template.
 ---